 A key step in Regev's (2009) reduction of the Discrete Gaussian Sampling (DGS) problem to that of solving the Learning With Errors (LWE) problem is a statistical test required for verifying possible solutions to the LWE problem.
 Regev showed that asymptotically, the success probability of this test is exponentially close to 1.
-In this work, we work out the concrete details of the success probability and its effect on the tightness gap of the reduction.
-For lattice dimensions from 2 to 187149, the tightness gap is determined entirely by the inverse of the success probability.
-The actual value of the tightness gap for such lattice dimensions is huge showing that the reduction cannot be used for choosing parameters for practical cryptosystems.
+In this work, we work out the concrete lower bound on the success probability and its effect in determining an upper bound on the tightness gap of the reduction.
+For lattice dimensions from 2 to 350000, the upper bound on the tightness gap is determined entirely by the inverse of the success probability.
+The actual value of the upper bound for such lattice dimensions is huge showing that the reduction cannot be used for choosing parameters for practical cryptosystems.